 Designate a work area.

-Designate a work area.
 Our dining table only gets used as a dining table when we have friends over.
 The rest of the time it is my desk and is where the printer, stationary and work documents live.
-Whether it is the end of your dining table or a proper desk, it is probably a good idea to create a proper work space at home.
-This way, you can train yourself and others to think that when you are in that ‘work space’ it’s time to work undisturbed so that you are more likely to be productive.
+Whether it is the end of your dining table or a proper desk, you definitely need a designated work space.
+This will increase your productivity as it sends a clear message that you are working and are less likely to be disturbed.

 A little walk everyday certainly helps to clear the mind as well as getting those muscles moving.
 Just getting out for half an hour a day works wonders for my productivity.
 It is also possible to earn some extra money whilst you venture out for a short while.
 You could take part in a postal survey, or even complete some online surveys on Prolific Academic.
 Another option is to pick up an item or two from the pound shop to resell on Ebay.

 If you miss having regular contact with others and can spare some time, why not seek out a volunteering position.
 In my role I have some quiet times, when I don’t have any projects for days at a time.
 So, I work in the local charity shop and this fills this time perfectly.
 It is also a great way to get to know and immerse yourself in the local community.
 Check out my post on this here.

 Whilst we don’t have a set in stone housework rota, I like to dedicate half an hour a day to housework.
 As long as the place is kept tidy, this is enough and prevents me from getting distracted by chores.
 We tend to put items away as we use them and avoid hoarding things.
 Also, when we have finished in a room, we leave it as we found it.
 A recent read of Marie Kondo’s The Life Changing Magic of Tidying Up – really helped me reinforce my beliefs and has also given me some new ideas.